 And the people today who descended from Abraham – the Jews – were never really a nation which we typically associate with greatness.
 They did not build great architectural structures like the pyramids of the Egyptians – and certainly nothing like the Taj Mahal, they did not write philosophy like the Greeks, or administer over far-flung regions like the British did.
 All of these nations did so in the context of world-power empires that stretched their extensive borders through extraordinary military power – something the Jews never had.
 The Jewish people’s greatness is mostly due to the Law and Book (Veda Pusthakan or Bible) which they birthed; from some remarkable individuals that came from their nation; and that they have survived for these thousands of years as a distinct and somewhat different people group.
 Their greatness is not really due to anything they did, but rather what was done to and through them.

-Now look to the Cause that was going to drive this promise forward.
+Now look to the Person that was going to make this promise happen.
 There, in black-and-white, it says repeatedly that “I will …”.
-The unique way their greatness has played out in history fits once again in a remarkable way to this declaration that it was going to be the Creator who would make this happen rather than some innate ability, conquest or power of this ‘great nation’.
+The unique way their greatness has played out in history fits once again in a remarkable way to this declaration that it was going to be the Creator who would make this happen rather than some innate ability, conquest or power of this ‘nation’.
 The media attention paid around the world today to events in Israel, the modern Jewish nation, is a case in point.
 Do you regularly hear of news events in Hungary, Norway, Papua New Guinea, Bolivia, or the Central African Republic – all similarly sized countries around the world?
-But Israel, a tiny nation of 6 million, is constantly and regularly in the news.
+But Israel, a tiny nation of 8 million, is constantly and regularly in the news.